 Many brands launch holiday email marketing campaigns around the end of the year.
 There’s a good chance your subscribers are receiving plenty of messages from other marketers like you.
 Put a GIF in an email, and you’ll be more likely to make your messages stand out from the crowd without having to put in much effort.

 That said, it’s best to review some basic GIF email marketing tips before going this route.
-For example, you don’t want to insert a giphy only to discover you just sent out a broken email.
+For example, you don’t want to insert a giphy only to discover you just sent out a broken email, or send your giphy without first cleaning your email list.
 The following points will help you leverage this strategy to its full potential while avoiding some key mistakes.

 Use an Email GIF to Show Off a Product

 You shouldn’t insert a GIF into email randomly.
 The GIF still needs to serve a practical purpose.

 For example, let’s say you have a product you’re trying to sell.
 Including an animated GIF in the email showing it in use can more clearly demonstrate to a subscriber why it would make a valuable gift this holiday season.